grking/xxcmd/README.md

                         into existing database.
   -c, --create-config   Create a config file in the users home directory if
                         one doesn't already exist.
+  -f FILE, --db-file FILE
+                        Use the command database file specified rather than the default.
   -l, --list            Print all commands in the database -m, --no-commands     Don't show commands in interactive view.
   -n, --no-echo         Don't echo the command to the terminal prior to